 Conversations With Sasquatch Novel Cross Over takes us deep into a land created and overseen by the Sasquatch Council of Elders.
 Cross Over is an ecological paradise free of pollution, crime and filth ridden cities.
-It is uncorrupted by computer technology and corporate governments, running on spiritual powers far in advance of that of man.
-It is a land of prosperity and abundance that exists on earth in unison and parallel to our human existence.
+It is uncorrupted by computer technology and corporate governments.
+Cross Over runs on supernatural powers far in advance of that of man.
+It is a land of prosperity and abundance that exists out of reach to most humans on earth.
+It exists in unison and parallel, but mostly unaccessible to our human existence.

 As I descend the switchback, I cannot help but think of Ted Kaczynski, now a kindred spirit of sorts in a bizarre and opaque way.
 If that lunatic could survive and win over the Sasquatch in Cross Over, then I shouldn’t have a whole hell of a lot to worry about.

 Maybe I’m as crazy as he was, belting out “Hi-Ho, Hi-Ho, off to work I go” at the top of my lungs in this foreign reality I know very little about.